Critical-Infrastructure-Systems-Lab/PowNet/docs/source/technical/time_series_models.rst

 **Demand Model**

-We In short‑term load forecasting, SARIMAX is well suited because demand exhibits strong intra‑day/weekly cycles plus dependencies on weather and calendar effects.
+In short‑term load forecasting, SARIMAX is well suited because demand exhibits strong intra‑day/weekly cycles plus dependencies on weather and calendar effects.
 We equip the model with the ability to forecase the hourly electricity demand:

     * **Step 1:** We first run an ordinary least squares (OLS) regression on user-supplied exogenous variables (such as temperature) and get the residual series.
 The OLS isolates the “explained” portion of demand and the residual is treated as a stationary series for further time‐series modeling.
     * **Step 2:** We run a Seasonal-Trend decomposition using LOESS (STL) to decompose a time series into three components: trend, season(al) and residual.